AriFordsham/GHCWiki/commentary/compiler/new-code-gen.md

 # GHC's glorious new code generator

+See also: overview of the module structure in the new code generator?.

 This page summarises work that Norman Ramsey, Simon M, Simon PJ, and John Dias are doing on re-architecting GHC's back end.
 Our plan is as follows:

 - **Step 1**: drain the "Rep swamp".
 This is a change of data representation that pervades the compiler, including lots and lots of tiny changes in the existing native code generators.
 It's done (see [Commentary/Compiler/BackEndTypes](commentary/compiler/back-end-types)), and tested, but not yet committed to the HEAD.